mendozatudares/MultiCraftClientJS/README.md

 2. In repo folder, run `npm install`
 3. To run app in browser, run `npm start`

+To build using webpack:
+1. Run `npm run build`
+2. Webpack will generate files in /dist

 # Getting Started with Create React App